amit1021/pokemon-api/README.md

 # PokemonApi

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.
 This project displays information about 151 Pokemon, the information displayed is taken from the API https://pokeapi.co

 ## Requirements